Bribery Can Get Harder in Structured Multiwinner Approval Election: Introduction

 In our scenario, we are given an election, including the contents of all the votes, and, depending on the variant, we can either add, delete, or swap approvals, but each such action comes at a cost.
 Our goal is to find a cheapest set of actions that ensure that a given candidate joins the winning committee.
-Such problems, where we modify the votes to ensure a certain outcome, are known under the umbrella name of \emph{bribery}, and were first studied by \citett{Faliszewski, Hemaspaandra and Hemaspaandra}{fal-hem-hem:j:bribery}, whereas our specific variant is due to \citett{Faliszewski, Skowron, and Talmon}{fal-sko-tal:c:bribery-measure}.
+Such problems, where we modify the votes to ensure a certain outcome, are known under the umbrella name of \emph{bribery}, and were first studied by \citet{fal-hem-hem:j:bribery}, whereas our specific variant is due to \citet{fal-sko-tal:c:bribery-measure}.
 Historically, bribery problems indeed aimed to model vote buying, but currently more benign interpretations prevail.
-For example, \citett{Faliszewski, Skowron, and Talmon}{fal-sko-tal:c:bribery-measure} suggest using the cost of bribery as a measure of a candidate's success: A~candidate who did not win, but can be put into the committee at a low cost, certainly did better than one whose bribery is expensive.
+For example, \citet{fal-sko-tal:c:bribery-measure} suggest using the cost of bribery as a measure of a candidate's success: A~candidate who did not win, but can be put into the committee at a low cost, certainly did better than one whose bribery is expensive.
 In particular, since our problem is used for post-election analysis, it is natural to assume that we know all the votes.
-For other similar interpretations, we point, e.g., to the works of \citett{Xia}{xia:c:margin-of-victory}, \citett{Shiryaev, Yu, and Elkind}{shi-yu-elk:c:robustness}, \citett{Bredereck et al.}{bre-fal-kac-nie-sko-tal:j:robustness}, \citett{Boehmer et al.}{boe-bre-fal-nie:c:counting-swap-bribery}, or \citett{Baumeister and Hogrebe}{bau-hog:c:counting-bribery}. \citett{Faliszewski and Rothe}{fal-rot:b:control-bribery} give a more general overview of bribery problems.
+For other similar interpretations, we point, e.g., to the works of \citet{xia:c:margin-of-victory}, \citet{shi-yu-elk:c:robustness}, \citet{bre-fal-kac-nie-sko-tal:j:robustness}, \citet{boe-bre-fal-nie:c:counting-swap-bribery}, or \citet{bau-hog:c:counting-bribery}. \citet{fal-rot:b:control-bribery} give a more general overview of bribery problems.